A Cry of Compassion…July 23rd

 Hands Full of Clay…May 3rd

 Have you ever watched a child with a fresh ball of Play-Doh?
 They’ll squish it in their fingers, roll it into logs and pat it into pancakes.
-For hours they’ll create shapes and mold images from play-doh 2their imagination.
+For hours they’ll create shapes and mold images from their imagination.
 Perhaps it’s no wonder that we are creative from such an early age since we’ve been molded by our Creator.
 Shaped and made in His image (Genesis 1:26).

 And for the believer, it’s not hard to see that we are nothing more than clay.
 Isaiah helps us see that clearly as we read from the 64th chapter; “But now, O Lord, You are our Father, we are the clay, and You are our potter; and all of us are the work of Your hand.”
 Still, we must realize the difference between a child and our God.
 Our heavenly Father isn’t just playing with Play-Doh!
 Though He has molded His creation in His own image, we will ultimately choose our own shape.
 God is the Potter, but we are the ones who have “hands full of clay.”